jackgurae/financial_advisor_agent/Readme.md

 3. login and create New App
 4. connect to github
 5. select the repository
-6. make sure you specify the right file to run the app
+6. make sure you specify the right file to run the app e.g. `app.py`
-7. for API keys, you can use the environment variables
-8. deploy the app
+7. deploy the app

 **Appendix**: